 Eligibility: A retiree who was an employee of DWP immediately prior to retirement and is receiving a monthly allowance under DWP's retirement plan is eligible for the subsidy.
 Tier 1 All members hired before January 1, 2014.
 Tier 2 All members hired on or after January 1, 2014.
-Age & Service Requirement: Eligible for minimum pension from the Retirement Plan as follows: Tier I Age 60 with 5 years of Department service; or Age 55 with 10 years of Department service in the last 12 years; or Any age with 30 years of Department service; or Receiving permanent total disability benefits from the Plan.
+Age & Service Requirement: Eligible for minimum pension from the Retirement Plan as follows: Tier 1 Age 60 with 5 years of Department service; or Age 55 with 10 years of Department service in the last 12 years; or Any age with 30 years of Department service; or Receiving permanent total disability benefits from the Plan.
 Note: To be eligible, the employee must have worked or been paid disability four of the last five years immediately preceding eligibility to retire, or while eligible to retire.
-Tier 2 Age 60 with 10 years of Qualifying service; or Age 55 with 30 years of Qualifying service; or Any age with 30 years of Qualifying service.
+Tier 2 Age 60 with 5 years of continuous Department Service with the Plan immediately prior to reaching eligibility; or Age 60 with 10 years of Qualifying service; or Any age with 30 years of Qualifying service; or Receiving permanent total disability benefits from the Plan.